ArkEcosystemArchive/platform-sdk/docs/EXAMPLES.md

 // List all transactions that a wallet received await wallet.receivedTransactions();

+// Get information about a wallet from the network await wallet.wallet("username");

+// Get a list of wallets from the network that match the given criteria await wallet.wallets({ ... });

+// Get information about a delegate from the network await wallet.delegate("username");

+// Get a list of delegates from the network that match the given criteria await wallet.delegates({ ... });

 // List all votes that a wallet casted await wallet.votes();

 // List all voters that a wallet has await wallet.voters();

+// Check if the peer is syncing await wallet.syncing();

+// Broadcast all of the given transactions await wallet.broadcast([transaction, transaction, transaction]);

 // Create a new transfer transaction await wallet.createTransfer(input, options);